Champl0oo/FOSSGIS-Abschlussaufgabe/README.md

 4. roads
 5. supermarkets

+Open a new QGIS-project, set your coordinate system to: EPSG:32632 - WGS 84 / UTM zone 32N and import all your data into QGIS.
-Import all your data into QGIS.
-(Note: While importing "buildings" and "roads" the programm might ask you what vectorlayers you want to add.
-Simply choose polygons for the buildings-layer and line-string for the roads-layer.)
+While importing "buildings" and "roads" the programm might ask you what vectorlayers you want to add.
+Simply choose polygons for the buildings-layer and line-string for the roads-layer (Note: you do not have to change the coordinate sytem of your data, the model will do this for you).

 Now open the "analysis_final.model3" file with the QGIS-modelbuilder.
 Before you run the model, go to the algorythm "set style for vectorlayer" at the very bottom and choose the "Top3_districts.qml"-file from your cloned repository as stylefile (Stildatei).